CoreProc/code-style-guide-web/README.md

 Clone or [download](https://github.com/CoreProc/code-style-guide-web/archive/master.zip) this repository.

 Open up your PHPStorm, go to "File" -> "Import Settings".
-Navigate to the `code_style.jar` file and choose that.
+Navigate to the `code-style.jar` file and choose that.
 Check all the boxes found in the next screen and hit "OK".

 After importing, make sure you are using this profile by going to "Preferences" -> "Editor" -> and click on "Code Style".